 The MSc course will be delivered through a range of methods, including lectures, seminars, student presentations, practical classes, research projects, and self-directed learning and study.
 Each of the modules will be comprise of a series of lectures, with accompanying seminars and, in some cases, practical sessions that involve assessing and interpreting archive empirical data, and applying the concepts and methods learned during the lectures.
 These various teaching approaches therefore allow students to develop their conceptual, analytical, and communication skills that are essential in a research career.
-The provision of these teaching and learning elements will be administered from the Department of Psychiatry and will be delivered both virtually and in person to allow for Covid-19 restrictions.
+The provision of these teaching and learning elements will be administered from the Department of Psychiatry and will be delivered in person.
 The teaching and learning elements will be delivered by teaching staff within Psychiatry and from the departments of Pharmacology, Nuffield Department of Clinical Neurosciences, and research Centres within the Nuffield Department of Medicine.

 A detailed timetable (Michaelmas Term only) is available in Annexe 6.
-In addition to the course teaching, students are expected to attend the Tuesday morning Psychiatry Departmental seminars given by internal and external specialists in neuroscience and mental health, and engage in other established activities that run for Psychiatry students studying for an MSc by and a DPhil.
+In addition to the course teaching, students are expected to attend the Tuesday morning Psychiatry Departmental seminars given by internal and external specialists in neuroscience and mental health, and engage in other established activities that run for Psychiatry students studying for an MSc by Research and a DPhil.